asamallab/Curvature-BERC/README.md

 Readme:

 This repository contains the codes and data associated with the following manuscript: <br>
-Bakry-Émery-Ricci curvature: An alternative network geometry measure in the expanding toolbox of graph Ricci curvatures Madhumita Mondal, Areejit Samal*, Florentin Münch*, and Jürgen Jost*.
+Bakry-Émery-Ricci curvature: An alternative network geometry measure in the expanding toolbox of graph Ricci curvatures <br>
+Madhumita Mondal, Areejit Samal*, Florentin Münch*, and Jürgen Jost*.
 (* Corresponding author)